No passwords, No popups, No AI, No cost:

 November 21, 2014

 A. Hi Jones.
-Potassium cyanide is one of the fastest acting and most potent poisons known.
+Potassium cyanide is one of the fastest acting and most potent poisons known, and you need to be wary not only of ingestion, but accidental acidification which produces deadly cyanide gas.
 Please make sure you have enough chemical knowledge, and a secure and well-equipped enough industrial facility to deal with it safely.
-The grass is always greener on the other side of the fence, and the path to riches always seems to involve the fields we know little about.
-Good luck, but I wouldn't buy potassium cyanide until I completed a haz-mat training course.
+The grass is always greener on the other side of the fence, and the path to riches always seems to involve the fields which we know little about.
+Good luck, but please don't buy potassium cyanide until you have at least completed a haz-mat training course.

 Regards,